ncatlab/nlab-content/pages/8/1/3/0/10318/content.md

 ## Classical mechanics by prequantized Lagrangian correspondences

 The following is effectively a derivation of, and an introduction to, [[classical mechanics]] by studying [[correspondences]] in what is called (as we will explain) the _[[slice topos]] over the [[moduli stack]] of [[prequantum line bundles]]_.
-One such correspondence in this slice topos is precisely a _prequantized Lagrangian correspondences_ and the reader looking for these should skip ahead to the section _[Hamiltonian trajectories and prequantized Lagrangian correspondences](#HamiltonianTrajectoriesAndPrequantizedLagrangianCorrespondences)_.
+One such correspondence in this slice topos is precisely a _prequantized Lagrangian correspondence_ and the reader looking for just these should skip ahead to the section _[The classical action functional prequantizes Lagrangian correspondences](#TheClassicalActionFunctionalPrequantizesHamiltonianCorrespondences)_.
 But for completeness and to introduce the technology used here, we start with introducing also more basic concepts, such as [[phase space]] etc.

 ### Phase spaces and symplectic manifolds
  {#PhaseSpaceAndSymplecticManifolds}